BattletechModders/RogueTech/CustomUnits/Readme.txt

       "DesignMaskBiomeMartianVacuum":2.0,
       "DesignMaskBiomeLunarVacuum":10.0
     },
+	"NoIdleAnimations": false - restrict idle animation for chassis.
+Can be altered runtime using CUNoMoveAnimation statistic value, boolean
+	"NoMoveAnimations": false - restrict move animation for chassis.
+Can be altered runtime using CUNoRandomIdleAnimations statistic value, boolean
+	"ArmsCountedAsLegs": false - setting this flag true will cause next consequences
+									 1. Side torso crush not lead to attached arm destroy
+									 2. Mech will not die if both legs destroyed.
+It will be destroyed on destruction head, center torso or all four limbs
+									 3. Loosing leg do not remove sprint ability.
+Mech is not counted as legged until two limbs destroyed.
+									 4. Arm destruction leads to increase minimum instability even with OnlyPermanentLossFromLegs: true in constants.
+									 5. Destruction of arm counts as leg destruction in terms of added instability after attack
+									 6. Destruction one leg not force mech to fall.
+To fall on limb destruction two limbs should be destroyed.
+	"LegDestroyedMovePenalty": -1f - move speed penalty on leg destroy. if < 0 or omitted Constants.MoveConstants.LegDestroyedPenalty used
+	"LegDamageRedMovePenalty": -1f - move speed penalty on leg penalized. if < 0 or omitted Constants.MoveConstants.LegDamageRedPenalty used
+	"LegDamageYellowMovePenalty": -1f - move speed penalty on leg damages. if < 0 or omitted Constants.MoveConstants.LegDamageYellowPenalty used
+	"LegDamageRelativeInstability": -1f - leg damage relative instability. if < 0 or omitted Constants.PilotingConstants.LegDamageRelativeInstability used
+	"LegDestroyRelativeInstability": 1f - leg destroy relative instability. if < 0 or omitted 1.0 used

 	"MoveCost":"Hover",     - move cost per design mask overridence (useless if Unaffected.Pathing is true).
                             Can be altered runtime via CUMoveCost actor's statistic value (string) "TieToGroundOnDeath":"true", - if true tied to ground on death (useful if prefab positions is altered by sections below)